gracelang/language/languageSpec/spec.md

         }
     }

-In the first example, the `ifAbsent` block can return an abritary object.
+In the first example, the `ifAbsent` block can return an arbitrary object.
 If this object has type `W`, then the result of the `indexOf(_)ifAbsent(_)` method will have type `Number | W`.
 The second example illustrates a method `list` with a single type parameter `T`, which is used as a type argument within the body of the object that it returns.